User37som/https-github.com-dordnung-Stammwiki/Scripting-features.md

 		}
 	}

-With this code we add a description for the first block with 10 percent and for (here the third) with 30 percent.
+With this code we add a description for the **first block with 10 percent and for (here the second) with 20 percent**, and so on.
-But the server admin can also add more blocks.
+But the server admin can also add more blocks, for e.g:

+	"LevelSettings"
+	{
+		"1"    "Bronze"
+		"2"    "Silver"
+		"3"    "Platinum"
+		"4"    "God"
+	}

 Now if the client spawn we give him more HP.
-To get the highest block the client is in, we use the `STAMM_GetClientBlock` native:
+To **get the highest block the client is in**, we use the `STAMM_GetClientBlock` native:

 	public PlayerSpawn(Handle:event, String:name[], bool:dontBroadcast)
 	{